-Although it is not necessary for Partner Agencies to collect personal information about those being served, it is required to report the number of people served each month as well as how many families received emergency food assistance.
-In order to collect this type of data, some Partner Agencies find it easier to create a simple In-Take Form that asks people's names and the number of children, adults, and seniors in their households.
+Although it is not necessary for Partners to collect personal information about those being served, it is required to report the number of people served each month as well as how many families received food assistance.
+Partners must complete a people served report every month regardless of whether or not they received IFB food that month.
+In order to collect this type of data, some Partners find it easier to create a simple In-Take Form that asks people's names and the number of children, adults, and seniors in their households.
 This form is not to establish eligibility criteria.
 Others only collect the number of people in each household.
-This way of collecting data is easier when the Partner Agency only serves once a month.
+This way of collecting data is easier when the Partner only serves once a month.

-An example of an "In-Take Form" can be found in the Useful Documents Section on page 47.
-It is not required of Partner Agencies to use the same format as the example.
+An example of an "In-Take Form" can be found in the Useful Documents Section on page 48.
+It is not required of Partners to use the same format as the example.
 Nevertheless, the In-Take Form could have the following information: